 Nominating Committee

-The past President shall be the Chairperson of the Nominating Committee.
-The committee shall consist of the immediate past president and at least two additional members of FCOA one of which shall not be a board member.
+The Past President/President-Elect shall be the Chairperson of the Nominating Committee.
+The committee shall consist of the Past President/President-Elect and at least two additional members of FCOA one of which shall not be a board member.
 The Nominating Committee shall identify, determine the eligibility of, and recommend to the Board persons to be considered for membership on the Board of Directors.
 With respect to persons considered for membership on the Board, the Board shall there upon deliberate and by resolution adopted by majority of the Board recommend a slate of Directors to the membership for approval.
-Any member of FCOA may recommend one or more qualified individuals for nomination to serve as a Director provided, However, that each recommendation shall be (a.) in writing, stating the name and qualifications of such individual, (b) signed by at least four members of FCOA, and (c.) received by the Nominating Committee for consideration at least 60 days prior to the date upon which notice must be sent of the Annual Meeting/Reorganizational Meeting of the members.
-The Nominating Committee shall present their recommendations of candidates of consideration to the Board of Directors as least 45 days prior to the date of the Annual Meeting/Reorganizational Meeting of FCOA.
-The Board of Directors shall present their recommendations in writing to the membership at least 30 days prior to the Annual Meeting/Reorganization Meeting of the FCOA.
+Any member of FCOA may recommend one or more qualified individuals for nomination to serve as a Director provided, However, that each recommendation shall be (a.) in writing, stating the name and qualifications of such individual, (b) signed by at least four members of FCOA, and (c.) received by the Nominating Committee for consideration at least 45 days prior to the date of the Annual Meeting/Reorganizational Meeting of the members.
+The Nominating Committee shall present their recommendations of candidates of consideration to the Board of Directors as least 30 days prior to the date of the Annual Meeting/Reorganizational Meeting of FCOA.
+The Board of Directors shall present their recommendations in writing to the membership at least 15 days prior to the Annual Meeting/Reorganization Meeting of the FCOA.
 Other than through such advance written recommendation process, members shall not have ability or authority to nominate any person to serve as a Director.

 Audit Committee